reidgs/TerraBot/README.md

 >`./TerraBot.py -l -m sim`

 ##### Graphics #####
-The -g flag will prompt the showing of a graphical representation of the simulator.
+The -g flag will prompt the showing of a graphical representation of the simulation.
 The graphics window contains a 3D model of the terrarium and the plants within, along with a text panel containing information about the current environment, i.e. whether the pump is on or off, humidity, etc. Sounds are played to represent the pump and fan.
 The arrow keys and WASD can be used to navigate the scene, and the viewport can be reset by pressing 'r'.
 The camera will take pictures directly from this scene, from the perspective of the blue camera model, as in the real terrarium.
-Note, however, that the camera <i>can</i> still be used even when the -g flag is not included, and the images produced will be equivalent to those taken with the graphics on.
+Note, however, that the camera <i>can still be used</i> even when the -g flag is not included, and the images produced will be equivalent to those taken with the graphics on.

 ##### Baseline File ####
 The simulator starts up with default values for the sensors, actuators, and clock.
-You can create a 'baseline' file to specify different initial values.
-Specifically, you need to define "init_internals", "init_actutators", and "clock_start".
+You can create a 'baseline' text file to specify different initial values.
+To see the format in action, look in lib/default_baseline.txt.
+To specify a value, add a line in the format "name = value", optionally appending a comment (any characters after a "#" are ignored).

-init_internals is a dictionary for the initial values of all the sensors.
-For light, temperature (in Celcius), humidity, and smoist (soil moisture), the dictionary entries should be an array of two elements, one for each sensor.
-For current, the entry is an array of two elements, one for the initial current reading and the second element is the cumulative energy usage.
-The volume sensor (water level) is a single float (in milliliters).
-Refer to the table at the beginning of this document for the range of allowable values.
-For example:
-> init_internals = {<br>
->     'light' : \[100, 100],<br>
->     'temperature' : \[20, 18],<br>
->     'humidity' : \[40, 50], # the two readings are not identical<br>
->     'current' : \[0, 0],<br>
->     'volume' : 3300.0 # ~14 cups<br>
->}

-"init_actuators" is dictionary for the initial values of all the actuators.  led is an integer, wpump and fan are Booleans, and freq (sensor frequency) is a float.
-For example:
-> init_actuators = {<br>
->     'led' : 0,<br>
->     'wpump' : False,
->     'fan' : True, # the fans start on<br>
->     'freq' : 10.0 # 10 times/second<br>
->}

-"clock_start" is the number of seconds since midnight of day zero of the simulation run (default is zero, i.e., midnight).
-For example:
-> clock_start = 7*3600 # Start the simulation at 7am
+The possible values you can change are :
+> time, wpump, fan, led, temperature, humidity, smoist, wlevel, tankwater, plant_health, leaf_droop, lankiness

+The "time" value can be used to specify a starting time for the simulation.
+The plants will be grown automatically up to this date, according to the "leaf_droop", "lankiness", and "plant_health" values (see ahead).
+The format is either an int (the time in seconds) OR in the form day-hour-min-sec.

+The "plant_health" (float in [0, 1]) value will set the health of the plants from 0% healthy (0) to 100% healthy (1).

+The "leaf_droop" (float in [0, 1]) value will cause the leaves of the plants to droop.
+This normally happens when there is not enough water for the plant, but you can set it artifically here.

+The "lankiness" (float in [0, 1]) value determines how lanky the plants are.
+A lanky plant is usually indicative of a lack of sunlight and vice versa, but you can set it artificially here.

+The rest are pretty self-explanatory.
+If a value not specified, the value in lib/default_baseline.txt is what will be used.
+All numbers can be floats, though "led" will be cast to an int.

 ##### Speeding up Time ####
 Note that much of what happens in a greenhouse happens very slowly, thus a speedup of 100 or more is recommended for development and testing.
 However, what happens when actuators are on can happen very quickly (e.g., watering takes just a few seconds).
 To accommodate this, the simulator automatically sets the speed low when either the pump or fans are on and then sets the speed to the user-desired value whenever they are both are off.
 Your agent can also publish a "speedup" message to change the default speedup during run time, but this is not standard practice.